 When the person injured is a minor under the age of eighteen (18) then the statute of limitations does not accrue until the age of majority, meaning that you have until the minor child turns the age of 18 before the statute of limitations begins to run.
 You must file a complaint with the proper court before the age of 20 or your claim will be barred (A.R.S. §12-502).

 A government entity: If your claim is against a government entity or employee you must file a notice of claim against that entity within 180 days from the date of the injury or death.
 This claim must contain the necessary elements and be served upon the person(s) authorized to accept service of process for that entity before the 180-day limit (A.R.S. §12-821.01).
 After the notice of claim is served you have until one year after the date of the injury or death to file a complaint within the proper court or your case will be barred (A.R.S. §12-821).
 When injuries to a person result in their death then the date at which the cause of action begins is the date of death.

 Not all injuries are the fault of another person and must be proven.
 Every personal injury case is different.
 Whether or not you have a personal injury case depends upon the facts of your situation and sometimes only an attorney can tell you if you have a valid case.

 Can I file a personal injury lawsuit at any time?

 No. The time to which to file the personal injury lawsuit is controlled by the statute of limitations.
 At Budge Law Firm, we will help you determine what the applicable statute of limitations is for your case, but it is important to discuss your case with our firm as soon as possible after the personal injury occurs.
 If your personal injury case is filed after the statute of limitations has expired, it is very likely that the lawsuit will be dismissed, and you will have no recourse or method for monetary compensation, legal or otherwise.
-Please contact us to discuss your possible case.
+Please contact us to discuss your deadline for filing your case.